kierncb/Python_Flight_Delay_EDA/README.md

 ## I. Executive Summary

-This analysis reveals a strong positive correlation between departure and arrival delays, with minimal influence from flight distance.
+This analysis reveals a strong positive correlation between departure and arrival delays, with no influence from flight distance.
 Airlines like Delta, JetBlue, and United perform efficiently despite high traffic, while ExpressJet, Frontier, and Mesa struggle with delays, suggesting operational challenges.
 Monthly trends show higher delays during peak travel periods (June–July, December), and hourly patterns highlight increased delays from 15:00 to 21:00, peaking between 19:00–21:00.
-Among the New York-area airports, EWR records the longest delays due to its high volume, while JFK and LGA demonstrate better efficiency.
+Among the origin airports, EWR records the longest delays due to its high volume, while JFK and LGA demonstrate better efficiency.
 Notably, destinations like RIC and MKE consistently suffer from delays, indicating systemic issues.

 To address these challenges, targeted improvements are recommended: optimize EWR operations, maintain JFK’s efficiency, and streamline LGA’s processes during peak hours.
 Addressing persistent delays at destinations like RIC and managing flight volumes during peak months can reduce congestion.
 Leveraging traffic data for better fleet and schedule management, especially during high-delay hours, can improve overall punctuality.
 Enhanced coordination between airports, airlines, and ground teams will be key in delivering a more efficient and reliable travel experience.